Hannah O'Rourke, RN, PhD

 Mentorship and Supervision

-Currently accepting masters (thesis), doctoral and post-doctoral trainees focused on complex intervention design and evaluation to promote social connectedness in diverse populations of older adults.
+I supervise masters (thesis), doctoral and post-doctoral trainees with a specific focus on complex intervention design and evaluation to promote social connectedness in diverse populations of older adults (preference given to those focused on people living with dementia).
 A minimum of 12 months advance notice is recommended to support the development of a competitive doctoral or post-doctoral application.

 To make a supervisory request, please email hannah.orourke@ualberta.ca with: (1) a cover letter that clearly describes how your area of interest closely aligns with the core aims of the CONNECT-QoL research program; (2) a max 1-pg (single-spaced) description of your proposed research area of interest with reference to relevant literature (additional pages listing references can be included); and (3) a CV